byterubpay/byterub-site/_posts/2017-07-09-logs-for-the-Kovri-dev-meeting-held-on-2017-07-09.md

 **\<i2p-relay> {-fluffypony}** yes
 **\<anonimal>** Hi fluffypony
 **\<anonimal>** 2.
 Brief review of what's been completed since the previous meeting
-**\<anonimal>** On my end: testnet development and related collab with MoroccanMalinois and lazygravy + SSU/Ident collab/PR review with MoroccanMalinois (and related research/development), rehrar collab for his site related work, some collab with serhack/ericcion Italian translations for kovri-site, email + PR collab + R&D with rbrunner on the windows InnoSetup installers, Monero project work (monero svn to git for
+**\<anonimal>** On my end: testnet development and related collab with MoroccanMalinois and lazygravy + SSU/Ident collab/PR review with MoroccanMalinois (and related research/development), rehrar collab for his site related work, some collab with serhack/ericcion Italian translations for kovri-site, email + PR collab + R&D with rbrunner on the windows InnoSetup installers, ByteRub project work (monero svn to git for
 **\<anonimal>** unbound), work with pigeons on setting up kovri.i2p (now online!), answer various IRC/reddit Q&A + related collab.
-**\<rehrar>** This past week was launching the Monero website.
+**\<rehrar>** This past week was launching the ByteRub website.
 Now that's basically done.
 **\<anonimal>** Some various things here and there, I2P/Tor family node research and more.
 **\<anonimal>** Some French + Russian kovri-site translations are in the works, they are in the PR pit.
 **\<anonimal>** Same with kovri repo, I have yet to review the new MM PR's.